-CONTEXT IMAGE
+• CONTEXT IMAGE

-The image was requested by the instrument team community via the Science Ground Segment in order to provide context information for other scientific measurements.
+The image was requested by the ALICE instrument team via the Science Ground Segment in order to provide context information for their scientific measurements.
+During mission phases with low available resources a large fraction of these images were reduced to narrow vertical strips coinciding with the ALICE slit in order to save data volume.
 From August 2015 additional context images were also scheduled directly by the Science Ground Segment for regular activity monitoring around perihelion.